245G Non-Residential Substance Use Disorder License

 4) Pricing and timeline.
 The pricing and timeline is dependent on how responsive and hands-on you are for the application process.
-I charge a flat fee of $7950 which is a start-to-license fee.
-The only thing is does not cover is the license application fee ($500) and the DHS provider Enrollment fee ($595 for 2020).
-Timeline I conservatively say 1 year from start to providing services, but each time I do an application it is quicker.
+I charge a flat fee which is a start-to-license fee.
+The only thing is does not cover is the license application fee ($500) and the DHS provider Enrollment fee ($599 for 2021).
+Timeline I conservatively say 9 months from start to providing services, but each time I do an application it is quicker.
 I have seen an application be approved in 6 months.
 I cannot guarantee that you will get a license, but I have a money-back guarantee on my fee if for some reason my representation results in you not getting the license.
-This would not include a situation where you decide to abandon the application due to it taking to long, for example.

 5) Advanced breakdown of process: